 Our ILM Level 2 Award in Leadership and Team Skills will help you build stronger teams, lead them confidently and effectively, and coach individuals in order to get the most out of them.

 We currently offer this two-day course virtually.
-To find out more, head over to our website.
+To find out more, head over to our page.